santogioia-scandit/data-capture-documentation/docs/sdks/cordova/add-sdk.md

 2. Create a project
 3. Create a license key

-If you have a paid subscription, please reach out to [support@scandit.com](mailto:support%40scandit.com) if you need a new license key.
+If you have a paid subscription, please reach out to [Scandit Support](mailto:support%40scandit.com) if you need a new license key.

 ## Add the SDK

 Currently we support adding the Scandit Data Capture SDK Cordova plugins to your project in two ways.
 The simplest way is to use npm, alternatively you can manually download the plugins and add them to your Cordova project.

 :::note
-You should first always add the scandit-cordova-datacapture-core plugin, as all other plugins depend on it.
+You should first always add the `scandit-cordova-datacapture-core` plugin, as all other plugins depend on it.
 :::

 ### Create a new project (optional)